delan/www.azabani.com/drafts/spelling-grammar-2.md

 ### Cover me!

 Writing the reference pages for that test was also a fun challenge.
-When written naïvely, Blink would actually fail here, because in general we make no attempt to keep *any* decoration paints in phase.
+When written the obvious way, Blink would actually fail, because in general we make no attempt to keep *any* decoration paints in phase.

 <figure>
 <div class="_compare" style="--left-label: 'ref1'; --right-label: 'ref3'; width: 275px; margin: 0 auto;"><img width="275" height="150" src="/images/spammar2-split2.png"><img width="275" height="150" src="/images/spammar2-split3.png"></div>